TOP

 Remarking on the grape's natural adaptation to Lodi's dry, ceaselessly bright, peak summer days, Bokisch adds:

 Grenache blanc can be a sugar-making machine, with its big, shiny leaves.
-We also always remember to leave one vine unpicked, because when you let a little bit of the fruit get up to about 26° Brix, it's like delicious "candy on the vine," if left to turned into a table grape!
+We also always remember to leave one vine unpicked, because when you let a little bit of the fruit get up to about 26° Brix, it's like delicious "candy on the vine," if left to turn into a table grape!

 Acquiesce owner/grower Sue Tipton chimes in:

-Grenache blanc was the first grape that we planted in 2008.
-When we planted it, I think there were only about 300 acres of Grenache blanc in the entire state.
+Grenache Blanc was the first grape that we planted in 2008.
+When we planted it, I think there were only about 300 acres of Grenache Blanc in the entire state.
 Today, the acreage has just about doubled, which says something exciting about this varietal.

 Mokelumne River-Lodi Grenache blanc in Acquiesce Winery & Vineyards estate.